-March 31, 2016 December 31, 2015
+December 30, 2016 December 31, 2015

 Carrying amount \$ \$

-Cash and cash equivalents 46,386 37,247
+Cash and cash equivalents 33,935 37,247

-Receivables 95,345 139,812
+Receivables 210,451 139,812

-Financial assets classified as AFS 99,782 75,568
+Financial assets classified as AFS 133,827 75,568

-Financial assets classified at FVTPL - -

-241,513 252,627
+378,213 252,627

 Liquidity Risk

 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due without incurring unacceptable losses or risking undue damage to the Company's reputation.